-- Staff attended HUD trainings including the webinars on CAPER and the eCon Planning Suite (August 18, 2016), Annual Action Plans and Amendments (April 18, 2017), and Tiering Environmental Reviews (May 18, 2017). - The City's internal Homeless Task Force has met regularly (on a weekly basis with few exceptions) under the coordination of the Assistant City Manager.
-Additionally, City staff participated in regional efforts to address homelessness including Los Angeles County's Homeless Initiative, the South Bay Cities Council of Governments' Homeless Services Working Group, and the South Bay Coalition to End Homelessness, as well as the Los Angeles Homeless Services Authority's Point-in-Time Count.
-Working in conjunction with People Assisting the Homeless (PATH) and a local faith-based entity, Calvary Chapel South Bay, the City conducted two major events to assist the homeless in Carson.
-On October 27, 2016, a homeless outreach event at Dominguez Park on the city's west side was held at which some 44 individuals were provided or connected with a variety of services form over 20 participating providers.
-On May 24, 2017, the three sponsoring groups collaborated to conduct a "Laundry Love" event at which a local laundromat made its facility available to the homeless.
+- Staff attended HUD trainings including the webinar on Best Practices for the Consolidated Plan and Action Plan in the eCon Planning Suite (March 7, 2018). - The City's internal Homeless Task Force has met regularly (on a biweekly basis).

-• Additionally, the City's Community Development Director continued to reassess the programs the City is funding with CDBG funds and the manner in which the City administers these programs (with some changes reflected in this draft Annual Action Plan).
+- Additionally, City staff participated in regional efforts to address homelessness including Los Angeles County's Homeless Initiative, the South Bay Cities Council of Governments' Homeless Services Working Group, and the South Bay Coalition to End Homelessness, as well as the Los Angeles Homeless Services Authority's Point-in-Time Count. - The City secured a planning grant from the County Homeless Initiative and engaged the services of Shelter Partnership, Inc. to assist in the development of a comprehensive plan to combat and prevent homelessness.
+The plan is expected to be presented to City Council and to the County in July of 2018. - Working in conjunction with People Assisting the Homeless (PATH) and a local faith-based entity, Calvary Chapel South Bay, the City conducts a monthly "Laundry Love" event at which a local laundromat makes its facility available to the homeless. - Additionally, the City's Community Development Director and Assistant City Manager continued to reassess the programs the City is funding with CDBG funds and the manner in which the City administers these programs (with some changes reflected in this draft Annual Action Plan).